THE MiSST TEAM

 As a performer, Marta holds a BMus (Hons) and a MMus (Distinction) from the Royal College of Music, where she studied modern flute with Jaime Martin and then went on to receive specialisedtuition on baroque and classical flutes with Rachel Brown.
 Since graduating, Marta performs regularly with all the major period instrument orchestras and ensembles such as, Academy of Ancient Music, Florilegium, Orchestra of the Age of Enlightenment, English Touring Opera, London Handel Orchestra and Gabrieli Consort and Players.
 She has given masterclasses on baroque playing, participated in several broadcasts for BBC Radio 3 and recorded under the label of Hyperion and Chandos, amongst others.
 Marta was also awarded the Silver Medal from the Worshipful Company of Musicians in 2009.

-Natalie has been playing the violin and piano from a very early age.
-She attended Rugby School on a full music scholarship where she received tuition on the violin from Alan Broadbent and Jill Thoday.
-She then went on to read music at Royal Holloway, University of London, where she led both the Royal Holloway Symphony Orchestra and the Royal Holloway Philharmonic Orchestra.
-As well as performing the Bruch Violin Concerto, she also played in numerous university chamber ensembles, gave regular recitals, and led the RHPO on its tour to Hungary.
-Natalie is co-leader of the Finchley Symphony Orchestra.
+Natalie is a violinist and pianist based in North East England.
+She graduated from Royal Holloway, University of London, where she led both the Royal Holloway Symphony Orchestra and the Royal Holloway Philharmonic Orchestra, which she also performed with as a soloist.
+Natalie also led numerous university chamber ensembles, gave regular recitals, and led the RHPO on its tour to Hungary.

 Emma studied at Chetham’s School of Music and the University of Birmingham.
 She has a PGCE from Manchester Metropolitan University.
 Whilst still at university Emma decided her heart lay in music education and she started out as a secondary classroom music teacher, moving on to be Head of Department in a comprehensive school of 2000 students.
 From there she joined the BBC Philharmonic team and from then she has worked at The Bridgewater Hall, The University of Huddersfield, Chetham’s School of Music running learning and engagement programmes and as a consultant for a number of other organisations.
 Emma is seconded to MiSST from Chetham’s and very excited about working with them to develop the programme in the North of England.